NightsFall/MythicalDocs/docs/MythicalWebPanel/install.md

 sidebar_position: 2
 ---
 # Installation
-These instructions will guide you through the installation and setup of the AtoroWebPanel.
+These instructions will guide you through the installation and setup of the MythicalWebPanel.

 # Linux